torlenor/torlenor.github.io/_posts/2020-11-22-machine_learning_reinforcement_learning_snake.md

 The game can easily be implemented in a few lines of Python code and when you throw in a couple more, you can even make a simple visualization in PySDL2.
 Therefore, we implemented the game ourselves, as relying on other implementations or looking into using them, may have taken more time than just doing it ourselves.
 And: It's a fun little project to code.

 We modified the traditional behavior of an automatically moving snake to a snake, which only moves one step when it gets the next action.
-This may make it boring if you are playing it as a human, but it is saves ur boilerplate code to discretize the game output into separate observations again.
+This may make it boring if you are playing as a human, but it saves boilerplate code to discretize the game output into separate observations again.
 We believe, that the agent is fast enough to handle also that time constraint, if you should really want to use it in the self-moving game.

 In our implementation always one piece of food is placed randomly onto an empty field of the game.
 The initial length of the snake is one tile, therefore, the maximum score for a given game field size of $N_x$ x $N_y$ is $N_xN_y - 1$.